blanksblanks/Project-Cookie/README.md

 ### PROJECT DESCRIPTION:

 We haven't really come up for an idea yet, but we are interested in adding a feature to Lev's open-source generator :zap: for creating MEAN-stack applications!
-Nina is also interested in game dev :black_joker:, so that might be an fun idea too
+Nina is also interested in game dev :black_joker: so that might be an fun idea too

 ### Additional Notes: